Irminrics/Irminrics.github.io/README.md

 A simple website about me, myself and I.

-Future plans to convert this using React Framework is in progress.
+Future plans to convert this using React is in progress.